| Title: | Isolate-Detect Method for Multiple Change-Point Detection |

 |

-is a one-dimensional, deterministic signal with abrupt structural
+data, is an one-dimensional, deterministic signal with abrupt structural

-distributed random variables with mean zero and variance one.
+distributed random variables with mean zero and variance equal to one.
 In this function,

 Piecewise-constant signal with Gaussian noise.